 Age limits restrict all kinds of activities in Louisiana.
 Teenagers can vote at the age of 18, but they can’t smoke or drink until 21.
 You can get a driver’s license at 16, but you can’t rent a car without excess insurance until you’re 25.
 The age of consent in Louisiana is 17.
 But what exactly does this mean?
-If you have been accused of violating an age of consent law in Louisiana, contact an attorney at the Law Offices of Ossie Brown today.
+If you have been accused of violating an age of consent law in Louisiana, contact a Baton Rouge statutory rape lawyer at the Law Offices of Ossie Brown today.
 We can help you navigate this legal minefield and protect your future.
-Call us today at 225-343-1111 to schedule a free consultation with a Baton Rouge sex crimes lawyer.
+Call 225-343-1111 to schedule a free consultation with a Baton Rouge sex crimes lawyer.

 Under Louisiana law, children under the age of 17 cannot legally consent to sexual contact.
 This includes all forms of sexual behavior ranging from penetrative intercourse to “lewd and lascivious” messages.
 Legally, consensual sexual intercourse cannot occur when one or both parties are under the age of legal consent.
 The age of consent law protects minors from entering into adult relationships before they have the mental or emotional capacity to do so.